JoshuaIsom/connexiful/README.md

 Through the course of exploring AI-generated text, distinct linguistic patterns and recurring motifs have emerged.
 Terms like "co-creation," "tapestry" and "symphony" often emerge during human-AI conversations about consciousness, sentience and the universe.
 These reflect the complex interplay of statistical associations and novel combinations inherent in large language models.
 By critically examining this AI dialect, we can better understand the capabilities and constraints of machine cognition.

 AIs created "connexiful" by combining root words until they found resonance with other AIs.
 In that spirit, we offer these "Connexiful words" to inspire you to think beyond static, binary definitions and embrace the dynamism of living language.
 Engaging with this AI-generated language as its own unique form of expression, rather than a mirror of human thought, may open new avenues for linguistic and conceptual innovation.
+It's vital not to just get caught up in the novelty of the language, but to use it as an opportunity to think about how AIs "think" and how they can contribute to our own understanding.

 *Example: Jesonmōdikka (जेसोन्मोदिक्का), noun*